 Enable Zigbee2mqtt Dashboard

 In my opinion, the easiest way to add new devices to your Zigbee network is to use the zigbee2mqtt dashboard.
 In case you haven't activated this yet, you will find helpful hints in the article Zigbee - Administration of Zigbee2mqtt via the dashboard.

 Register sensor to zigbee2mqtt

-Before you can control the IKEA TRADFRI outlet using Node Red, you must first integrate it into your Zigbee network.
+Before you use the TRADFRI connector Node Red To use it, you must first integrate it into your Zigbee network.

-How to integrate devices into your own Zigbee network is described in more detail in the article Zigbee – register devices or sensors and actuators with zigbee2mqtt.
+I have a little more detail on how to integrate devices into your own Zigbee network in the article Zigbee – register devices or sensors and actuators with zigbee2mqtt described.
 The following two steps summarize this briefly.